Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Lagrangian Floer theory of toric fibers: review

-Let $S^1_i$ be the $i$-th factor of $T^n$ which corresponds to the basis element $\text{\bf e}_i$.
+Let $S^1_i$ be the $i$-th factor of $T^n$ which represents the basis element $\text{\bf e}_i$.
 We choose our moment map $\pi : M \to \R^n$ so that its $i$-th component is the moment map of the $S^1_i$ action.
-In this way we fix the coordinate of the affine space $\R^n$ which contains $P$.
+In this way we fix the coordinates on the affine space $\R^n$ which contains $P$.
 Note that there is still a freedom to choose the origin $\text{\bf 0} \in \R^n$.
 We do not specify this choice since it does not affect the story.

-Let $ \text{\bf u} = (u_1,\dots,u_n) \in P. $ We put
+Let $ \text{\bf u} = (u_1,\dots,u_n) \in \text{\rm Int} P. $ We put

 We do not put $\text{\bf u}$ in the notation $y_i$ above.
 This is justified by Theorem \ref{strongconvPO}. \begin{rem} For the notational convenience we assume $\text{\bf 0} \in P$.
 Then we will have $y_i = y_i^{\text{\bf 0}}$. \end{rem}